rr-/pq-cli/README.md

 If you have Python 3.7, just run `pip install --user pqcli` and you're good to go!
 Then type `pqcli` to run the game.

-In case if you want to use the git version, the process is just a little bit more complex:
+In case if you want to use the git version, the process is just a bit more complex:

 ```console
 $ git clone https://github.com/rr-/pq-cli.git